ISCB Affiliated Groups

 Activities:

 The Great Lakes Bioinformatics Consortium devotes itself primarily to running the GLBio conference, which occurs annually with some exceptions (e.g., when ISMB is held in the Great Lakes region).
 The meeting serves as an annual meeting for tutorials, and oral and poster presentations of new research.
 The meeting will also serve as an informal communication and networking forum for the professional development of members (faculty and students).
 We believe that by bringing together the Great Lakes bioinformatics community on a regular basis, many new initiatives will be born.
-It was decided that the meeting would be canceled when ISMB is in the Great Lakes Region (2018 and 2020) in favor of a virtual presence at ISMB.

 Activities and programs that demonstrate the advancement of bioinformatics and computational biology: